 Before using this medication, women of childbearing age should talk with their doctor(s) about the risks and benefits.
 Tell your doctor if you are pregnant or if you plan to become pregnant.
 During pregnancy, this medication should be used only when clearly needed.
 It may slightly increase the risk of birth defects if used during the first two months of pregnancy.
 Also, using it for a long time or in high doses near the expected delivery date may harm the unborn baby.
 To lessen the risk, take the smallest effective dose for the shortest possible time.
 Babies born to mothers who use this drug for a long time may develop severe (possibly fatal) withdrawal symptoms.
 Tell the doctor right away if you notice any symptoms in your newborn baby such as crying that doesn't stop, slow/shallow breathing, irritability, shaking, vomiting, diarrhea, poor feeding, or difficulty gaining weight.

 Before taking meperidine, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

-Meperidine is usually only used for a short time.
+Meperidine is usually used only for a short time.
 Repeated or high doses may cause drug levels to build up in the body and cause serious side effects such as seizures and shaking.
-Caution is advised if this medication is used for conditions which require long-term or high-dosage treatment (e.g., sickle cell anemia, burns, cancer).
+Caution is advised if this medication is used for conditions that require long-term or high-dosage treatment (such as sickle cell anemia, burns, cancer).
 Consult your doctor or pharmacist for details.

 Older adults may be more sensitive to the side effects of this drug, especially confusion, dizziness, drowsiness, and slow/shallow breathing.